NAPA pediatric PT Larissa is here to share a few go-to proprioceptive activities for toddlers and children used in physiotherapy.

 This can be done with 1 object in both hands together, or placing 1 object in each hand.
 The weight of the object will increase the use of your child’s limbs and core, yet again giving great input to their brain.
 So, Mom and Dad, have those kids of yours help you carry in those groceries!

-Larissa Perry, PT, DPT, grew up in the Pacific Northwest but moved down to Southern California to complete her Doctor of Physical Therapy Degree from Loma Linda University.
-She has been a Physical Therapist for almost 8 years but has specialized in Pediatrics for the last 5 years.
-Larissa loves working within the pediatric population as she can incorporate play and silly songs into her sessions to make therapy fun.
+Larissa Perry, PT, DPT, grew up in the Pacific Northwest but moved down to Southern California to complete her Doctor of Physiotherapy Degree from Loma Linda University.
+She has been a Physiotherapist for almost 8 years but has specialized in Paediatrics for the last 5 years.
+Larissa loves working within the paediatric population as she can incorporate play and silly songs into her sessions to make therapy fun.